Kodular/Documentation/docs/components/media/text-to-speech.md

 |:----:|
 |text|

-Sets the language for TextToSpeech.
+_Sets the language for TextToSpeech.
 This changes the way that words are pronounced, not the actual language that is spoken.
-For example setting the language to and speaking English text with sound like someone speaking English with a French accent.
+For example setting the language to and speaking English text with sound like someone speaking English with a French accent._

 ### Pitch

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Text To Speech', 'Pitch')]]